Excerpts from the 2012 Longfellow Choral Festival

 Excerpts from the winning submissions to the 2009-2010 Longfellow Chorus International Composers Competition:

-- The Poet's Calender (piano-vocal version) by John Kramer as sung by The Longfellow Chamber Chorus
+by Maxim Vladirmoff, sung by The Longfellow Chamber Chorus

 by Bob Moore